Muntaka.com

 A look at Agbogbloshie, Ghana, an informal recycling hub so misunderstood.

-On the Banks of the Korle, Where Memories and Dreams Intersect
+On the Banks of the Korle, Where Memories and Hope Intersect

 Note: Images in this post are strictly for documentary and editorial purposes.
 Do not use in any context without license or permission.
 The Youth of Accra The Korle Lagoon flows into the Gulf of Guinea, the northeasternmost part of the tropical Atlantic Ocean.
 It is not only a reservoir of pollution and waste, but also […]